Asna-ee/Personal_Card_with_HTML_and_CSS/README.md

 - HTML5: Semantic structuring and clean container layouts.
 - CSS3: Custom styling, Flexbox architecture, and border-radius masking.

-## How to View Locally

-You can view this project instantly on your own computer without any complex tools:

-1. Clone or download this repository to your local machine.
-2. Open the folder in your standard file explorer.
-3. Double-click `index.html` to load the card directly in Google Chrome or your default web browser.

-(Alternatively, open the project in VS Code and use the Live Server extension).
+(Open the project in VS Code and use the Live Server extension)